Symptoms to Watch Out For

 - Severe tooth pain.

-- Pain that worsens with pressure or chewing.
+- Pain that intensifies with pressure or chewing.

 - Jaw pain or stiffness.

-- Signs of gum disease such as discoloration, bleeding or a bad odour.
+- Signs of gum disease like discoloration, bleeding, or a persistent bad odor.

-Let us know if you are experiencing any of the following symptoms:
+Reach out to us if you’re experiencing any of these symptoms:

 The Removal Process